That Chinese American Christians are Mostly Conservative Evangelicals

 Another common phenomenon amongst Chinese American evangelicals on college campuses is an interest in New Calvinism.
 Chinese Americans are becoming close friends with conservative, Reformed, and pietistic Koreans, and devouring Tim Keller, John Piper, D.A.
 Carson, Wayne Grudem and TGC blogs.
 In fact, at UCLA, one of the largest campus ministries is Grace on Campus, a ministry of John MacArthur’s Grace Community Church.
 This campus ministry is almost 75% Chinese and almost 90% Asian, and many of its aspiring pastors go on to attend The Master’s Seminary.
 In fact, just search the theological education of those who pastor the largest Chinese churches in the U.S. The most common places of theological education are Talbot School of Theology and Dallas Theological Seminary, both conservative and evangelical.
 And it is not uncommon for ministers from these schools to point their submissive Asian American successors to these schools as well.

 Like I said earlier, it’s time we reckoned with the contextual factors that have shaped our beliefs and identities.
 Insisting that our theological convictions merely stem from our plain and objective reading of the Bible is simplistic.
 Such an attitude disregards our possible blindspots.
-Context matters.
+Context matters, and must be interrogated.

 For Further Reading